 Holding onto stock long enough to qualify for favorable tax treatment can mean paying less in tax.
 But there’s also the risk that the stock declines in value and you’re left with less or perhaps even a loss.
 Don’t let the tax-tail wag the dog.

-If you don’t meet the holding period requirements for a qualifying disposition, it’s a disqualifying disposition.
+A disqualifying disposition happens when incentive stock options are sold too early to meet the ‘qualifying’ holding period.
 If you exercise and hold the shares, the disqualifying disposition is typically taxed as ordinary income and capital gains.
-The difference between the fair market value of the stock when you exercised and your strike price is considered regular income.
+The difference between the fair market value at exercise and the strike price is taxed as regular income.
 It is not subject to payroll taxes.
 Obviously, if your shares are underwater or you have a loss, the rules are different.

 Short-term capital gains apply if you hold the stock for less than a year before selling.
 If you keep the stock for more than a year, it’s a long-term capital gain.
 Capital gains are generally calculated as the difference between the price you sold the stock for and the value at exercise.
 In another words, your capital gain is any subsequent gain after exercising the stock options, but if you exercise and sell the stock right away, you shouldn’t have a capital gain to report.

 - If the sale price is greater than the value at exercise and the strike price, the bargain element is taxable as ordinary income.
 The additional gain between the value at exercise and the sale price is a capital gain (short or long-term depending on your holding period after exercise).

 - If the sale price is less than the value at exercise, but above the strike price, the compensation element will be the actual gain on the sale (lower than the bargain element).